programminghistorian/ph-submissions/lessons/building-static-sites-with-jekyll-github-pages.md

 ## Writing pages and posts <a id="section5"></a>

-*This section will describe what you'll be using to write blog posts and pages on your website (Markdown), followed by instructions on writing your first post and page.*
+*This section will describe how to create pages and blog posts on your website.*

 **Posts** *and* **pages** *are just two types of written content that's styled differently.
 Posts are meant to be used for content best organized by publication date; pages are content (like an "About" page) that isn't organized or displayed chronologically, but might be included in your website's main menu.
 The URLs for posts and page are also different by default (although you can change this): page URLs look like MySite.com/about/, while post URLs look like MySite.com/2016/02/29/my-post-title.html.*